Team7052/FRC-2018/README.md

-# SIHRobotics2018
+# FRC2018
-Team 7052 - SIHRobotics' code for the 2018 FIRST Power Up Competition.
+Team 7052's 2018 codebase for the FIRST Power Up Competition